How to Create Training Videos: A Complete Guide & 5 Examples (2025)

 1. Give reasonable descriptions.
 There’s nothing worse than trying to find a desired shot in a folder containing several hundred files named “Untitled File.”

 2. Focus on storytelling.
-Have a clear vision or end goal while editing; this will help you build a smooth script and deliver the message effectively.
+Having a clear vision while editing will help you deliver the message effectively.

 1. Overuse of transitions and sound effects.
-Resist the temptation to use jump cuts and sound effects excessively.
-Strive for a balanced approach, as too many effects can overwhelm the viewer.
+Strive for a balanced approach, as too many jump cuts and sound effects can overwhelm the viewer.

 2. Use of copyrighted material.
 To determine if an image or other media is copyrighted, check for licensing information, look for watermarks, or consult the source website’s terms of use.

-3. Forget to save and back up.
+3. Don’t forget to save and back up.
 Be sure to save your work and make backups regularly.
-Set up automatic saving on your device and maintain backups on an external hard drive.
-This precaution ensures that your edits are secure, preventing the frustration of losing valuable changes in post-production.
+Set up automatic saving on your device and maintain backups on an external hard drive to ensure that you won’t lose your edits.

-Preparation for recording is essential to making post-production smoother; proper editing tools will do the rest.
-That brings us to training video software.
-We’ve collected five all-in-one tools to facilitate the recording and editing process for all types of users.
+We’ve collected the best all-in-one tools to facilitate the recording and editing process for all types of users.

 How to create training videos with iSpring Suite